MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 Configure the `azure-cli` repository information as shown previously.
 Available versions can be found at [Azure CLI release notes](../release-notes-azure-cli.md).

-1. To view available versions with command:
+1. View available versions of the Azure CLI.

     ```bash
     apt-cache policy azure-cli
     ```

-1. To install specific version with variables:
+1. Install a specific version.

     ```bash
     # Obtain the currently installed distribution